Tackling air quality in Gateshead

 - working with partners on initiatives such as car sharing and car clubs

-- promoting Go Smarter sessions in schools and workplaces
+- promoting Go Smarter sessions in schools and travel planning in workplaces

 How you can help